patoline/patoline/src/decap/doc/Extension.typ

  let f x = match x with
    | $TRUE -> true
    | $FALSE -> false
 ###

 == Extending OCaml grammar ==

-To extend OCaml's grammar, you must write a functor, that takes as input some a structure containing some entry points of the OCaml grammar and some other usefull functions and extends the OCaml grammar by calling provided function.
-After the definition of the function, you must register the extension.
+To extend OCaml's grammar, one should create a functor, taking as input some structure containing the entry points of the OCaml grammar and some other usefull functions, and extends the OCaml grammar by calling the provided function.
+After the definition of the function, the extension needs to be registered.

-Here as an exemple adding the ##do ... where ...## and ##let ... try ... ## constructs to OCaml.
+Here is an example adding the ##do ... where ...## and ##let ... try ... ##
-Note: this exemple use quotation as in Camlp4.
+constructs to OCaml.
+Note that quotation are used, as with Camlp4.

-Warning: quotation are still being developped and are not complete yet: for instance, quotation patterns are not yet available and we must use directly the constructor of OCaml's ast to match and transform expressions.
-This implies that the following example depends upon OCaml's version.
+//Warning: quotation are still being developped and are not complete yet.
+For instance, quotation patterns are not yet available and the constructors of OCaml's AST have to be used directly to match and transform expressions.
+This implies that the following example depends upon OCaml's version.//

+###

+###
 ### OCaml "pa_do_try.ml"
  open Pa_ocaml_prelude

  #define LOCATE locate